 GRA position for incoming M.S. students via the John L. Bryan Chair endowment:

 Interested applicants should provide a one-page statement of purpose explaining their interest in the M.S. degree program in general and in fire research in particular.
 Applicants should also provide an updated resume.
-Applications should be submitted via email to Arnaud Trouvé, Professor and Director of Graduate Studies in the FPE Department (email@example.com).
+Applications should be submitted via email to Arnaud Trouvé, FPE Professor and Director of Graduate Studies (firstname.lastname@example.org).
 The deadline for application is usually around February 15 and will be announced on the FPE website.
 A decision on the recipient of the John L. Bryan GRA Award is made by the beginning of March.
 The competition applies to incoming students who start their M.S. program in the following Summer, Fall, Winter or Spring terms.